lac-dcc/lif/llvm/README.md

 ![stability-wip](https://img.shields.io/badge/stability-work_in_progress-lightgrey.svg)

 # Lif - LLVM
 This is an implementation of the Isochronous Pass onto the LLVM ecossystem.
 It relies on the new LLVM Pass Manager.
 Unfortunately, so far the official documentation is directed to the legacy Pass Manager, but you can find nice talks about the new Pass Manager on youtube.
-I recommend the following talk from Andrzej Warzynski:
+We recommend the following talk from Andrzej Warzynski:

 [![New LLVM Pass Manager](https://img.youtube.com/vi/ar7cJl2aBuU/0.jpg)](https://www.youtube.com/watch?v=ar7cJl2aBuU "2019 LLVM Developers’ Meeting: A. Warzynski “Writing an LLVM Pass: 101”")

 ## Requirements
-- CMake >= 3.4.3
+- CMake >= 3.18.4
-- LLVM >= 10.0.0 (you can use your LLVM's system package, no need to build it manually)
+- LLVM >= 10.0.1 (you can use your LLVM's system package, no need to build it manually)
-- Clang >= 10.0.0
+- Clang >= 10.0.1
 - A generator for CMake (GNU Make, Ninja, etc)

 ## Build
 This project is built with CMake.
 You can choose the generator you prefer.
 You also need to set the path for the LLVM install directory.
 The following commands illustrate the building process:

 ```
 $ cd /path/to/lif/llvm